zmlka/undisciplinary/read_architecture.md

 The design of cities is exceptionally well structured book on urban design.
 Following the travels and learnings of the author, the book is a sequence of case studies on canonical acts of urbanism.
-The book stands out for both it’s clarity of writing, but especially it’s diagrams.
-Burke’s diagrams typically use three colors at most,  are hand drawn and show selective information, and perfectly illustrate the point being made.
+The book stands out for its clarity of writing but above all its diagrams.
+Burke's diagrams typically use three colours at most,  are hand drawn and show selective information, and perfectly illustrate the point being made.

 This book is a great introduction to urban design, as well as an amazing